colin-gourlay/sundown-sessions/src/content/releases/d/dean-martin/dino-the-essential-dean-martin/index.md

 ---
 ## About

-Dino: The Essential Dean Martin is a release by Dean Martin released in 2004-01-06.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Return To Me.
+*Dino: The Essential Dean Martin* earns its place in the Sundown Sessions catalogue through “Return To Me”, a selection that offers a direct route into Dean Martin's work.

+Heard in the context of the full release, “Return To Me” is an invitation to explore beyond the track featured on the show.